-The campus telephone service is explained in detail on Office of Information Technology web pages within the portal (iRAIDER).
-Telephone service includes voice-messaging capabilities.
-Voice messaging is an electronic voice messaging system that gives users a convenient and dependable way to communicate with people.
+The campus Unified Communications Services includes voice/telephony, instant messaging (IM), presence, etc. (Tools available in MS Teams).
+These services including voice-messaging, Voice messaging is an electronic voice messaging system that gives users a convenient and dependable way to communicate with people.
 Voice messaging answers calls when the user is on or away from her/his phone.
-Users of voice mail must be aware of Mount Union's voice mail policy.
-Users of Mount Union's voice mail system agree to abide by this policy.
-This policy can be found within the portal (iRAIDER) on the Office of Information Technology pages and instructions for using the voice messaging system can be found there as well.
+Users of MS Teams should be aware of Mount Union's Unified Communication policy.
+Users of these services agree to abide by this policy.
+This policy can be found under University Polices on the main web site.